pogosoftware/GitOps.Docusaurus.App/README.md

 # Website

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
-Test
+The color is set to purpule

 ## Installation